 Where do you find troublemakers and how can you enable them to work for the benefit of cities?
-This was one of the main questions of the Informed Cities conference.
+This was one of the main questions of the Informed Cities conference in Dresden in 2016.

 The ARTS (Accelerating and Rescaling Transitions to Sustainability) project is a European initiative by ICLEI, the organisation for local governments and sustainability.
 During the Informed Cities conference series, the co-creation of future European cities is discussed, focusing on sustainable solutions and initiatives.
 This year’s conference focused on people, partnerships, and political power as crucial influences on transformative processes in cities.

 In this post I won’t sum up everything, but point out the most interesting topics discussed, all of them relevant for participatory cities!